saifujasoor/Automatic-Resume-Ranking-with-dataset-and-model/README.md

 ## Division of the report
 The report has been divided into 4 sections.
 ## 1. Data Collection
-Mainly used three datasets:-
+**Mainly used three datasets:-**
 - StackExchange Network Posts dataset
 - Job Descriptions dataset
 - Resumes Collection

-**StackExchange Network Posts**
+**StackExchange Network Posts dataset**
 - This dataset was required to be trained and load to the word2vec model.StackExchange network dumps it's data in xml format under Creative Commons License.
 One can find a download link for the dataset(80 GB)
 - Dataset link [on Internet Archive.](https://archive.org/details/stackexchange)

 - This is an anonymized dump of all user-contributed content on the Stack Exchange network.
 Each site is formatted as a separate archive consisting of XML files zipped via 7-zip using bzip2 compression.
-Some of that datasets i mentioned bellow:
+Some of that datasets contents i mentioned bellow:
 ```
 3dprinting.stackexchange.com.7z                   13-Jun-2017 13:49     2.8M
 Sites.xml                                         13-Jun-2017 15:53     327.4K